thosgood/this-weeks-finds/markdown/101-151/week121.md

 theory, and now n-category theory; this review article sketches some of the connections.

-8) Masoud Khalkhali, On cyclic homology of A~∞~ algebras, preprint available as [math.QA/9805051](http://xxx.lanl.gov/abs/math.QA/9805051).
+8) Masoud Khalkhali, On cyclic homology of A~\infty~ algebras, preprint available as [math.QA/9805051](http://xxx.lanl.gov/abs/math.QA/9805051).

-Masoud Khalkhali, Homology of L~∞~ algebras and cyclic homology, preprint available as [math.QA/9805052](http://xxx.lanl.gov/abs/math.QA/9805052).
+Masoud Khalkhali, Homology of L~\infty~ algebras and cyclic homology, preprint available as [math.QA/9805052](http://xxx.lanl.gov/abs/math.QA/9805052).

-An A~∞~ algebra is an algebra that is associative *up to an associator* which satisfies the pentagon identity *up to a pentagonator* which satisfies it's own coherence law up to something, ad infinitum.
-The concept goes back to Stasheff's work on A~∞~ spaces - spaces with a homotopy equivalence to a space equipped with an associative product.
+An A~\infty~ algebra is an algebra that is associative *up to an associator* which satisfies the pentagon identity *up to a pentagonator* which satisfies it's own coherence law up to something, ad infinitum.
+The concept goes back to Stasheff's work on A~\infty~ spaces - spaces with a homotopy equivalence to a space equipped with an associative product.
 (These are the same thing as what I called E~1~ spaces in the translation dictionary between n-groupoid theory and homotopy theory.)
 But here it's been transported from Top over to Vect.
-Similarly, an L~∞~ algebra is a Lie algebra "up to an infinity of higher coherence laws".
+Similarly, an L~\infty~ algebra is a Lie algebra "up to an infinity of higher coherence laws".
 Loday-Quillen and Tsygan showed that that the Lie algebra homology of the algebra of stable matrices over an associative algebra is isomorphic, as a Hopf algebra, to the exterior algebra of the cyclic homology of the algebra.
-In the second paper above, Khalkali gets the tools set up to extend this result to the category of L~∞~ algebras.
+In the second paper above, Khalkali gets the tools set up to extend this result to the category of L~\infty~ algebras.

 ------------------------------------------------------------------------